amperity/amperity-docs/amperity_modals/source/stitch_benchmarks.rst

 **large-supersized-more**

-   COMBINE INTO ONE COHESIVE PARAGRAPH:

-   Current show more: Supersized components are the main cause of underclustering.
-Large ones are harder to address.Show less

-   Current tooltip: This test computes a count of how many very large (> 1000 recod) components there are in Stitch output.
-Counter-intuitively, because of how Stitch works, a large count implies many records were not compared to each other during Stitch, which means the pipeline may have missed potential connections and under-clustered records.
+   Supersized clusters are the main cause of underclustering.
+A large count indicates many records were not compared to each other during Stitch and potential connections may have been missed.

 Many NULL records